 There are many ways to get involved with biology and the Society's work.
 You can find us at the UK's biggest science festivals, enter our awards and competitions, apply for grants and funding, volunteer with us, join in or help organise events being run as part of Biology Week.

 To celebrate all aspects of the biosciences, we organise an annual Biology Week, with a range of events for everyone from children to professional scientists.
 We hope that many others will do the same.
-This year's Biology Week was a huge success and the countdown to Biology Week 2017 has begun.
+This year's virtual Biology Week was a huge success and the countdown to Biology Week 2021 is on.

-Come and find us or volunteer with the Society at a range of science fairs and festivals round the country, from The Big Bang Fair to the Cheltenham Science Festival.
-For more information about volunteering at UK science festivals, contact our public engagement and events team.
+Come and find us or volunteer with the Society at a range of science fairs and festivals around the country.
+For more information about volunteering at UK science festivals, contact our outreach team.

 We offer a range of information packs and resources to help you organise your own events and get more people learning about biology.